dj-stripe/dj-stripe/CONTRIBUTING.rst

 2. The pull request must not drop code coverage below the current level.
 3. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring.
-4. If the pull request makes changes to a model, include Django migrations (Django 1.7+).
+4. If the pull request makes changes to a model, include Django migrations.
-5. The pull request should work for Python 2.7, 3.4, 3.5 and 3.6.
+5. The pull request should work for Python 3.4, 3.5 and 3.6.
 Check
    https://travis-ci.org/dj-stripe/dj-stripe/pull_requests
    and make sure that the tests pass for all supported Python versions.